-At this point, a lot of us are reading this from the comfort of our couches/beds/bathrooms, since many folks are working from home right now.
+At this point, a lot of us are reading this from the comfort of our couches/beds/bathrooms, since many folks are remote working from home right now.
 If you’ve never worked remotely before or fall in the camp of people who prefer to work in an office, good news — we have some adjustment tips for you.

 Designedgate has had a remote team from its beginnings, and now operates as a fully distributed team across 3 times zones.
 We’ve learned a lot as a distributed workforce.
 We polled our team on their favorite Work From Home hacks as we all adjust to this temporary change to everyday life.